bachuetech/bt_http_utils/README.md

     * Breaking  Change.
 Support for cookies.
 HttpClient::new(use hickory dns, use cookies)
 * 0.4.0
     * Breaking  Change.
 Support for extra headers in get and post calls
+* 0.4.1
+    * Fix content of error message

 ## License
 GPL-3.0-only